 Figure 5.19: One plume is evaluated by using different references.
 The plume is recorded at Tungurahua volcano with the D2J2140_0 instrument.
 The recording time was the 03.12.2008 at 16:46 o clock.
 The y axis shows the BrO column density difference between the NOVAC method and decontamination module. (a) The difference in BrO is plotted as a function of the temperature difference between the plume and the references.
 Every data point indicates one reference. (b) The difference in BrO is plotted as a function of the temperature difference between the plume and the references.
-Every data point indicates one reference. (b) The difference in BrO is plotted as a function of the temperature difference between the plume and the difference between the one plume and the different references.
+Every data point indicates one reference. (b) The difference in BrO is plotted as a function of the temperature difference between the plume and the difference between the plume and the difference between the one plume and the differences.